Avian Influenza Strikes Flock in Iowa 2022

 NDA ADVISES POULTRY OWNERS TO WATCH FOR AVIAN INFLUENZA

-N –The Nebraska Department of Agriculture (NDA) is advising poultry owners to
+LINCOLN –The Nebraska Department of Agriculture (NDA) is advising poultry owners to

 protect their flocks against avian influenza by closely monitoring their birds for signs of the